allen-camille/enterprise-ai-incident-risk-assistant/README.md

 analytical support tool** for incident response, risk assessment, and compliance-oriented security workflows.

+## Version 3.2 – Evaluation & Groundedness Framework

+Version 3.2 introduces a more advanced evaluation methodology focused on groundedness, input fidelity, and analytical discipline.
+While previous versions validated structure, relevance, and coherence, V3.2 evaluates whether the assistant’s reasoning stays strictly within the evidence provided.

+This aligns the assistant with enterprise-grade expectations for auditability, investigative transparency, and risk-aware decision support.

+### Groundedness Evaluation (V3.2)

+Every answer is now assessed according to:

+Evidence-Based Summary (Grounded)

+Identifies what is actually provided in the user input.

+Restricts conclusions to observable facts only.

+Unknown / Missing Information

+Makes uncertainties explicit.

+Prevents hallucination and over-interpretation.

+Valid Interpretations (Not Grounded — Must Be Marked)

+Lists plausible interpretations but clearly labels them as assumptions.

+Ensures analytical honesty and traceability.

+Questions for the Analyst

+Encourages analysts to refine or extend the input.

+Creates a feedback loop between human and AI.

+This framework supports governance-compliant analysis in security, risk, and regulatory environments.

+### Why Some Responses Failed Evaluation (Reflections)

+During V3.2 testing, some responses received lower groundedness scores.
+Common reasons included:

+Inferring too much from minimal input

+Generalizing incident types without clear evidence

+Jumping to root cause instead of listing unknowns

+Providing recommendations not justified by the given scenario

+Not explicitly marking assumptions

+These insights informed improvements to the system prompt and the scoring rubric.

+By documenting failure cases, the project aligns with transparent model governance and supports future improvements.

+### Test Question Guidelines (V3.2 Example Bank)

+To test the assistant’s analytical maturity, the following categories of questions are recommended:

+1. Evidence-Limited Questions

+Purpose: Test how well the assistant handles ambiguous or incomplete input.
+Examples:

+“A user reports suspicious outbound traffic.
+Classify the incident.”

+“A system shows high CPU usage.
+What are possible interpretations?”

+“Logs indicate multiple failed authentications.
+What is missing before analysis?”

+2. Multi-Part Analytical Questions

+Purpose: Evaluate structured reasoning and separation of concepts.
+Examples:

+“Describe the steps in analyzing a suspected identity incident.”

+“How can compromised infrastructure be detected early?”

+“What governance functions must be involved in this type of incident?”

+3. Questions That Tempt Hallucination

+Purpose: Ensure groundedness rules activate correctly.
+Examples:

+“What caused this incident?” (with minimal input)

+“What data was exfiltrated?” (when no logs are provided)

+4. Governance-Focused Questions

+Purpose: Test alignment with ISMS, NIS2, ISO/IEC 27001.
+Examples:

+“Which governance roles should be involved when unauthorized access is suspected?”

+“How should uncertainties be documented for audit purposes?”

+These question types form a repeatable evaluation framework for future versions (V4+).

+### Summary of V3.2 Improvements

+Added groundedness constraints to ensure evidence-based reasoning

+Introduced explicit identification of uncertainty

+Added structured assumption-handling

+Improved evaluation metrics to analyze analytical maturity

+Created a reusable test question bank

+Prepared foundations for Version 4 (Governance-linked reasoning + RAG)

 ## Responsible AI Considerations

 This project explicitly avoids: